MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/figma-unity-bridge.md

 See [MRTK Figma Toolkit](figma-toolkit.md) page to learn about Figma Toolkit which is the design file with HoloLens 2 style UI library.

 ## Prerequisites
+- See [Install the tools](/windows/mixed-reality/develop/install-the-tools) for the required software for Mixed Reality development
 - Unity 2019 or higher
 - [MRTK-Unity 2.7.0 or higher](/windows/mixed-reality/mrtk-unity/)